CreateAPI/URLQueryEncoder/README.md

 // Query: "id[role]=admin&id[name]=kean")"
 ```

-> If you are encoding a request body using URL-form encoding, you can use a convenience `URLQueryEncoder(encoding: body` initializer.
+> If you are encoding a request body using URL-form encoding, you can use a convenience `URLQueryEncoder.encode(body)` method.

 ## Encoding Options